-For countries like the U.S. that have stable inflation do not have to worry about the welfare cost of inflation as much as other countries that experience frequent inflation or price shocks since the welfare cost of the price is not significantly big for a 40% increase in price in this specific setting.
-As shown in the table (4), the steady-state private cryptocurrency balance is 0.2521, fiat currency balance is 0.0413, and the threshold level of j^ is 0.3752.
+Countries like the U.S. that have stable inflation do not have to worry about the welfare cost of price as much as other countries that experience frequent inflation or price shocks since the welfare cost of the price is not significantly big for a 40% increase in price in this specific setting.
+As shown in Table (4), the steady-state private cryptocurrency balance is 0.2521, fiat currency balance is 0.0413, and the threshold level j^ is 0.3752.
 The representative household prefers storing the majority of his monetary assets in the form of private cryptocurrency rather than legal domestic currency.
-At the steady-state, the fraction of CC in the monetary asset, which is M + CC, is 0.8592.
+At the steady-state, the fraction of CC in the monetary asset, which is M + SCC, is 0.8592.
 If bitcoin has all the assumed features like the private cryptocurrency in this model, then bitcoin would dominate the U.S. dollar as both the main payment instrument and value storage of the monetary assets and the Federal Reserve would likely become obsolete.
-The details of the ratio of nominal cryptocurrency balance among the monetary assets corresponding to the change in the price or nominal exchange rate are shown in figure (8).
+The details of the ratio of nominal cryptocurrency balance to the monetary assets corresponding to changes in the price or nominal exchange rate are shown in Figure (8).

-In our model, I simply assume the steady-state nominal exchange rate is 1.
+As stated earlier, I simply assume the steady-state nominal exchange rate is one.
 But how do welfare and other critical variables respond to the increase in the nominal exchange rate?.
 Since it will affect the domestic currency value of the transaction cost when making purchases with private cryptocurrency.
-Besides, the domestic currency value of the saved cryptocurrency balance is also affected.
+The domestic currency value of the saved cryptocurrency balance is also affected.
 On the one hand, an increase in the exchange rate induces the consumer to use fiat currency more often to conduct purchases, but on the other hand, the consumer is induced to demand more cryptocurrency.
-The welfare function can be similarly defined as in eq (25) for varying nominal exchange rates while price level stays at the steady-state level.
+The welfare cost function $\Gamma(\tilde{S})$ can be similarly defined as in eq (25) for varying nominal exchange rates while the price stays at the steady-state level.